jefflai108/Attentive-Filtering-Network/README.md

 # Attentive Filtering Network
 University of Edinbrugh-Johns Hopkins University's system for ASVspoof 2017 Version 2.0 dataset.
-Work is in submission for ICASSP 2019. \newline paper on ArXiv: TO DO
+Work is in submission for ICASSP 2019.

+paper on ArXiv: TO DO

 ## Author